vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 The detailed web-developmeent process is not in the scope of this tutorial since we focus more on the Pytorch model to make the beginner user understand how we get to the finl visualization output from raw chest X-ray data.
 If you want to read more on how to implement the web-app, we can read the step-by-step instruction on this [gitlab tutorial](https://gitlab.com/sagban/pneumoscan-ppe).

-For this project, we only implement a binary classification of 2 classes (COVID-19 and Normal).
+For this project, we only implement a binary classification of 2 classes (Pneumonia and Normal).
 If you want to get more inspiration on building a AI-based product from scratch with multi-class data using Pytorch and FastAi, you can check out this other project created by our team called [HemoCount](https://devpost.com/software/hemonet-an-ai-based-white-blood-cell-count-platform?ref_content=user-portfolio&ref_feature=in_progress).

 We hope you will have a good start by implementing this award-winning project, and be inspired to join other hackathons or datathon competition to build many other awesome AI products from scratch!
 Lastly, have a good hacking day, fellow hackers!